-If you would like to receive information on any of these issues when they become available, please e-mail ecst@electrochem.org.
+If you would like to recieve information when any of these issues when they become available, please email ecst@electrochem.org.
 Please include your name, full mailing address, e-mail address, and all issues in which you are interested.

-Phoenix A1 Student Posters (General)
+Honolulu A1 Student Posters (General) Honolulu A2 Nanotechnology (General)